by-jp/www.byjp.me/content/now/index.md

 type: timeless
 ---

-Being intentional about what I spend my time on has been consistently rewarding through my life, so when I learned about [the Now movement](https://nownownow.com/about) I knew I'd be publishing [my own /now page](https://www.byjp.me/now) too.
+> Being intentional about what I spend my time on has been consistently rewarding through my life, so when I learned about [the Now movement](https://nownownow.com/about) I knew I'd be publishing [my own /now page](https://www.byjp.me/now) too.
+>

-I'm a little apprehensive about being _too_ openly public with lots of personal data, so this may be sparse at first.
-In 2023, before I knew of [the Now movement](https://nownownow.com/about), I started using a curiously similar mechanism at Deliveroo, as my duties as Principal Engineer stretched my context across a lot of different headspaces and teams.
-It's been extremely helpful, so I'm embracing this too!
+> I'm a little apprehensive about being _too_ openly public with lots of personal data, so this may be sparse at first!

----
+{{< last-updated >}}

 I live in a lovely flat in North London with my fiancé {{< friend yvette >}}.
 We still feel like we're only recently home from our travelling Sabbatical, which took us through South America, Western Canada, Japan, and Singapore — we're missing the travel enormously!
 We were blogging (for part of that trip) at [adventure.awaits.us](https://adventure.awaits.us).